The truth is that relationships are hard work, and sometimes, they don’t succeed and unfortunately people break-up.

 6. Take the Time You Need

 It has been suggested that you should wait a month for every year you were in your previous relationship before beginning a new courtship with someone.
 Rebound relationships may not end well if you are not totally healed and be your own person.

-Sometimes we seek immediate companionship from a new relationship to aid in the loneliness.
+Sometimes we seek immediate companionship from a new love to aid in the loneliness.
 Still, these rebounds rarely do us any good and usually leave us feeling empty and more alone than when we started.